sthagen/mandiant-flare-floss/doc/theory.md

  strings from a malware sample.
 This is because there are a huge number of possible encoding functions, configurations, and control flows.
-For example, some malware uses a single-byte XOR operating with a static key for all obfuscated strings, while other malware uses RC4 encryption with a unique key per string.
+For example, some malware uses a single-byte XOR operation with a static key for all obfuscated strings, while other malware uses RC4 encryption with a unique key per string.
 Its often difficult to figure out how encoded data is protected without